Alutare/Review_Evaluation_Tool/README.md

-# Review Legitimacy Detector
+# Review Evaluation Tool

-A machine learning application that analyzes reviews for authenticity and policy violations using AI.
+A review application web app that analyzes reviews for authenticity and possible policy violations

 ## Features